On the train that hurtles through the night towards home,

-There are no quiet insomniacs smoking beside their lighted windows back here.
+There are no quiet insomniacs chain-smoking beside lighted windows back here.

-You can savour the way the leaves are turning (or returning)
+Savour the way the leaves are turning (or returning).

-Since back here you’re not afraid that this stretch of grass or
+Since back here there’s no threat that a stretch of grass or

-Passage of oak is going to end, and give way to the rattling, rambling hum of the city.
+Avenue of oak is going to end and give way to the rattling, rambling hum of the city.

-And walking down the street where you stole sweets and grazed your knees,
+And strolling down the street where you stole penny sweets

-You go unrecognised by people who only remember you as timid and small.
+And grazed your knees, you go unrecognised by people who only know you

-In the same forests) will be there, others, and the boy you loved once, will not.
+In the same forests, will be there, others, and the boy you thought you loved once, will not.

-Until soon, wondering how a place can, in one moment, be both different
+So that soon, wondering how a place can, in a single moment, be both different